2018 PEN America Literary Gala & Free Expression Awards

 Literary Gala Celebrates Free Speech and the Power of Words to Bridge Geographic, Cultural, and Political Divides

-PEN America will honor legendary suspense writer Stephen King with the 2018 PEN America Literary Service Award at its Literary Gala on May 22 at the American Museum of Natural History in New York.
+PEN America honored legendary suspense writer Stephen King with the 2018 PEN America Literary Service Award at its Literary Gala on May 22 at the American Museum of Natural History in New York.
 PEN America confers the Literary Service Award each year to a critically-acclaimed writer whose body of work helps us understand and interpret the human condition, engendering empathy and imagination in even the darkest hours.

 Stephen King is the author of more than 50 books, all of them worldwide best sellers and many—including such classics as It, The Stand, The Dark Tower, Misery, Lisey’s Story, 11/22/63, On Writing, Under the Dome, and many more—providing the basis for major motion pictures and serving as cultural hallmarks for generations.
 Among his many accolades are the 2003 National Book Foundation Medal for Distinguished Contribution to American Letters and the 2014 National Medal of Arts presented by Barack Obama.
 His depictions of horror and violence have also earned him a title as one of the most banned or challenged authors in recent decades.
 King is an impassioned advocate of freedom of expression, literacy, and access to information, which he and his wife Tabitha support through their philanthropy.
 King’s Haven Foundation also provides unique and generous support to writers and other freelancers in the arts who have suffered personal hardship.
 His outspoken defense against encroachments on free speech and pointed public criticism of policies that infringe on this and other rights have resulted in his being blocked by President Trump on Twitter.

-Carolyn Reidy, President and Chief Executive Officer of Simon & Schuster, Inc., will be recognized as the annual ceremony’s Publisher Honoree.
+Carolyn Reidy, President and Chief Executive Officer of Simon & Schuster, Inc., was recognized as the annual ceremony’s Publisher Honoree.
 Under her leadership, Simon & Schuster has published many acclaimed and award-winning works of lasting cultural significance, has greatly expanded its publishing activities in international territories, and has been an industry leader in finding new audiences through digital capabilities.
 Reidy’s commitment to diversity at Simon & Schuster has led the company to make substantial progress in creating a more diverse workforce and to publish a wider range of voices that is more truly reflective of our larger culture today.
 Reidy also serves on the Boards of Directors of the Association of American Publishers and the National Book Foundation, and, as a former long-serving board member of Literacy Partners, has provided vital support to literacy programs to engender a new generation of readers and writers.